 And that is all part of God’s ultimate plan, though we, being only part of the material creation, have a hard time seeing it.

-“[O]n earth[i] as it is in heaven.”
-(Matt.
-6:10) A Christ follower should recognize this phrase from the prayer Jesus taught us to say.
-There is no “magic” in the words.
+One thing we should note as we review the prayer Jesus taught us to pray is that there is no “magic” in the words.
 They are not intended as rote ritual.
 They are a guide for directing our hearts and aligning ourselves with God the Father.
+They are meant to help us understand our relationship with God, the Father, and to learn to know Him through prayer.
 Continue reading →